MaptimeCalgary/maptimecalgary.github.io/links/index.md

 > Spatial and Numeric Data Services provides access to cartographic materials, GIS and statistical data and software.
 We can assist with finding resources both within and outside our collection.

+Their website states that "[their] map and air photo collection is available to the public".
+They house both licensed and [open data](http://libguides.ucalgary.ca/content.php?pid=349030&sid=2883181).

 ## National Data